 9.7 Conduct of Voting:

 a.
-The Chair shall conduct a voice vote on all items unless otherwise requested by any Planning Commissioner.
+The Chair shall conduct a voice vote on all items unless requested by any Planning Commissioner.

 b.
 A Planning Commissioner may call for a Roll Call vote on any issue.
 If the motion for a Roll Call vote receives a majority of ayes, a Roll Call vote shall be conducted.
 If a majority vote in the affirmative is not received, no Roll Call vote will occur.